ByAUJay

 Why US Fintechs Are Choosing Boutique Dev Firms Over Big 4 Consultancies

-- SEC cyber rule: if a breach is “material,” you have four business days to file 8‑K Item 1.05 after determining materiality—not after discovery.
-Your incident response runbooks, board comms, and forensic timelines must align. (sec.gov)
+- Regarding the SEC cyber rule: if you find out that a breach is “material,” you've got just four business days to file the 8-K Item 1.05 from the point you determine materiality--not when you discover the breach.
+Make sure your incident response runbooks, board communications, and forensic timelines are all synced up. (sec.gov)

-Your bank partner’s TPRM stack is heavier than your engineering sprint plan:
+- It seems like your bank partner’s TPRM stack is a lot more complex than your engineering sprint plan:

-- FFIEC/OCC/FDIC interagency guidance now expects risk‑based due diligence across the third‑party lifecycle (planning → due diligence → contract → monitoring → termination).
-If your vendor package isn’t SOC 2 Type II‑ready with SIG mappings, onboarding stalls. (occ.gov)
+- The FFIEC, OCC, and FDIC have laid down some interagency guidance that now expects a risk-based approach to due diligence throughout the entire third-party lifecycle (planning → due diligence → contract → monitoring → termination).
+If your vendor package isn’t prepared for SOC 2 Type II and has the necessary SIG mappings, you might find the onboarding process dragging on. (occ.gov)

-Miss the PCI v4.0 controls, and your next assessment flags:
+- If you overlook the PCI v4.0 controls, your next assessment could highlight some serious issues:

 - unauthenticated internal scans (11.3.1.2),

-Let TPRM drive the schedule, and sponsor banks slow‑roll onboarding until you deliver SOC 2 Type II control narratives, SIG answers, and continuous monitoring evidence.
-Without a pre‑built vendor pack, procurement can add quarters. (sharedassessments.org)
+- Let TPRM take the lead on the schedule, while sponsor banks might drag their feet on onboarding until you provide those SOC 2 Type II control narratives, SIG answers, and continuous monitoring evidence.
+If you don’t have a ready-to-go vendor pack, procurement could stretch the timeline by several quarters. (sharedassessments.org)

 - Map PCI DSS v4.0 deltas to your estate: